open-telemetry/opentelemetry-java/CONTRIBUTING.md

 * By default, all arguments/members are treated as non-null.
 Every argument/member that can be `null` must be annotated with `@Nullable`.
 * The project aims to provide a consistent experience across all the public APIs.
 It is important to ensure consistency (same look and feel) across different public packages.
 * Use `final` for public classes everywhere it is possible, this ensures that these classes cannot be extended when the API does not intend to offer that functionality.
+* In general, we use the following ordering of class members:
+    * static fields
+    * non-static fields
+    * constructors
+    * static methods
+    * instance methods
+    * inner classes

 If you notice any practice being applied in the project consistently that isn't listed here, please consider a pull request to add it.